schang1146/ClintonCAT/README.md

 ## Operation

-If a CAT wiki page for the website is found then the plugin toolbar icon will indicate the number of controversies found.
+If a matching page is found on the Consumer Rights Wiki, the extension’s toolbar icon will display the number of controversies associated with the current site.
+You’ll also be able to navigate directly to the relevant article with a single click.
-You might also see a clickable angry cat image in the page.

 ## Installation